achen135/food-for-everyone/README.md

 | Password | `see-the-map-2025`             |

-It's a real account against the seeded Chicago dataset (~30 organizations) — **read-only**, enforced server-side rather than by hiding buttons: posting, claiming, and profile edits all return "This is a read-only demo account."
-The app labels it the same way, so it's never mistaken for a real listing on the map.
+It's a real account against the seeded Chicago dataset (~30 organizations) — **read-only**, enforced in the database rather than in the UI or the application layer.
+That distinction matters here: the password above is public, so the restriction has to hold against someone using the anon key against the REST API directly, not just against someone clicking around the app.
+Row Level Security refuses its writes, column privileges stop it clearing its own demo flag, and a trigger keeps it from changing the published password and locking everyone else out.
+The app labels it too, so it's never mistaken for a real listing on the map.

 > **No public link yet.** Vercel Deployment Protection is currently on, so every
 > production URL redirects to a Vercel SSO login instead of the app — and